dhh1128/codecraft.co/introducing-marks.md

       I'm looking forward to seeing how this idea further develops.
 ---
-In my previous two posts (<a title="Lacunas Everywhere" href="bridging-the-lacuna-humana.md" target="_blank">here</a>), I described how and why programming languages can't talk about many issues that affect programmers--important issues like product requirements, design constraints, intellectual property, and more.
+In my previous two posts (<a title="Lacunas Everywhere" href="bridging-the-lacuna-humana.md" target="_blank">here</a>), I described how and why programming languages can't talk about many issues that affect programmers &mdash; important issues like product requirements, design constraints, intellectual property, and more.
 I also inventoried the mechanisms that extend the semantics of languages today, and explored why those mechanisms have limited value.
 If you haven't read those posts, please do; what I say next won't make a lot of sense without that foundation.

 In the <code>intent</code> programming language that I'm creating, the solution to this problem is called "marks" (a name which alludes to <a href="http://en.wikipedia.org/wiki/Markedness" target="_blank">linguistic markedness</a>).
 Marks play a role somewhat analogous to adjectives and adverbs in human language; they are crucial enrichers.
 They resemble decorators or annotations in other languages, though their power is much, much greater.

-Without further ado, let me provide a blueprint for this bridge across the semantic gap that I've been lamenting--the design guidelines for "marks."
+Without further ado, let me provide a blueprint for this bridge across the semantic gap that I've been lamenting &mdash; the design guidelines for "marks."
 Then I'm going to show you an example of how easy it could be to use marks, and how much power they give you.

 <figure><img class="" src="https://farm3.staticflickr.com/2095/2402300942_2636483bdc_z.jpg" alt="" width="640" height="433" /><figcaption>image credit: <a href="https://www.flickr.com/photos/curiousexpeditions/2402300942/sizes/z/" target="_blank">Curious Expeditions</a> (Flickr)</figcaption></figure>
 <h3>Blueprint</h3>